operepo/ope/README.md

 ## Micro Service Architecture
 We utilize Docker containers for micro services.
 You will need a machine that can run docker containers on the outside to build and setup your services, and a docker machine on the inside to transfer images and data to.

+For full process , follow the chart given below

 ```
   +----------------------------------------------------------------------+
   | Online Server                                                        |